leahbannon/if-gov-then-that/README.md

 if-gov-then-that
 ================

-Idea: Promote gov APIs by making them dead simple and suggesting clever recipes (like IFTTT and Zapier)
+Idea: Promote gov APIs by making them dead simple and suggesting clever recipes (like IFTTT and Zapier).

+**Contribute!** Add your random ideas below.
+Here is the [list of government APIs and developer hubs](http://www.data.gov/developers/page/developer-resources).

 rough brainstorming